 - Check to see if there are any other codes along with P2197 and clear your Check Engine Light with FIXD.

 - Conduct a visual inspection of wiring around the oxygen sensor(s) for fraying or disconnection.

 - Visually check mass airflow sensor to see if it needs cleaning; clean as needed.
 Also, verify the air filter is properly installed, has no holes, and does not allow any debris past it.

 - Replace vacuum lines or intake air tube if there are signs of cracks or disconnections.

-- Consider replacing oxygen sensor if the check-engine light persists.
+- Consider replacing oxygen sensor 1 bank 2 if the check-engine light persists.

 - If the concern persists, check the fuel pressure.
 If the pressure is low, you may need a fuel pressure regulator or fuel pump.